Molluscum contagiosum: Transmission

 As the name implies, molluscum contagiosum is extremely contagious.
 Transmission of the molluscum contagiosum virus can occur many different ways including direct skin contact (e.g., contact sports or sexual activity), contact with an infected surface (fomite), or autoinoculation (self-infection) by scratching or picking molluscum lesions and then touching other parts of the skin not previously affected by the virus.
 Children are particularly susceptible to autoinoculation and may have widespread clusters of lesions.
 The viral infection is limited to a localized area on the topmost layer of the superficial layer of the skin.
-Once the virus-containing head of the lesion has been destroyed, the infection is gone.
-The central waxy core contains the virus.

 Diagnosis

-Diagnosis is made on the appearance; the virus cannot routinely be cultured.
-The diagnosis can be confirmed by excisional biopsy.

 Histologically, molluscum contagiosum is characterized by molluscum bodies (also known as Henderson-Patterson bodies) in the epidermis, above the stratum basale, which consist of cells with abundant large granular eosinophilic cytoplasmic inclusion bodies (accumulated virions) and a small nucleus that has been pushed to the periphery.

 Management

-Because molluscum contagiosum usually resolves without treatment and treatment options can cause discomfort to children, initial recommendations are often to simply wait for the lesions to resolve on their own.
+Because molluscum contagiosum usually resolves without treatment and treatment options can cause discomfort to children, initial recommendations are often to wait for the lesions to resolve on their own.
 Of the treatments available, a meta-analysis of randomized controlled trials suggested that there is no difference between treatments in short term improvement, and no single treatment is significantly better than natural resolution of the condition.

-Bumps located in the genital area may be treated in an effort to prevent them from spreading.
+Bumps located in the genital area may be treated to prevent them from spreading.
 When treatment has resulted in the elimination of all bumps, the infection has been effectively cured and will not reappear unless the person is reinfected.

 Medications

-For mild cases, over-the-counter wart medicines, such as salicylic acid may shorten infection duration.
-Daily topical application of tretinoin cream may also trigger resolution.
+For mild cases, over-the-counter topical medication, such as potassium hydroxide, may provide a modest benefit.
+There is limited evidence for other topical agents including salicylic acid, benzoyl peroxide, and tretinoin, but none of these agents are recommended over the others to shorten infection duration.

 Studies have found cantharidin to be an effective and safe treatment for removing molluscum contagiosum.
-This medication is usually well tolerated though mild side effects such as pain or blistering are common.
+This medication is usually well tolerated, though mild side effects such as pain or blistering are common.

 There is no high-quality evidence for cimetidine.
 However, oral cimetidine has been used as an alternative treatment for the pediatric population as it is generally well tolerated and less invasive.